icemtel/dbt_event_stream_demo/README.md

 ### Layers

+staging:
-staging: standardize column names and values; the structure mirrors source systems
+- standardize column names and values; the structure mirrors source systems
+intermediate:
-intermediate: clean the data, Models business entities analytics ("core", "golden"): dimensions & facts, business-defined metrics.
+-  introduce facts & dimensions that represent business entities analytics ("core", "golden"):
+- data is pre-aggregated and summarized with business-defined metrics
+- this way everyone uses the same metrics

 ### Snapshots of source tables (users, posts):

 Why?